Skip to main content

 • Name the workflow port-slack-reminder.yml.

 The last step is customizing the action's permissions.
 For simplicity's sake, we will use the default settings.
 For more information, see the permissions page.
-Click Create.
+Click Save.

 The action's frontend is now ready 🥳